-d_l = rudder stock diameter axis defined in Pt 4, Ch 1, 502. of the Rules σ = bending stress in the rudder trunk in (N/mm2)
+d_1 = rudder stock diameter axis defined in Pt 4, Ch 1, 502. of the Rules σ = bending stress in the rudder trunk in (N/mm2)

-K = material factor as given in 207.
+K = material factor for the rudder trunk as given in 207.
 3

 The radius may be obtained by grinding.
 If disk grinding is carried out, score marks are to be avoided in the direction of the weld.
 The radius is to be checked with a template for accuracy.
 Four profiles at least are to be checked.
 A report is to be submitted to the Surveyor.